chungchunwang/Unity-JSON-Settings-System/README.md

 Extendable settings system for Unity UI.
 Data saved through JSON serialization.

 # Structure:
 SettingsSystem is a MonoBehavior object that will hold your Settings object and serialize it into JSON.
 Create another script of your choosing that will define 2 of its static variables.
 SettingsSystem uses the singleton pattern so only one of it can exist and once, and it will persist through scenes.
-Additionally, it MUST have the tag "SettingsSystem", which will allow other classes in the package to interact with it.
+Additionally, it MUST have the tag "Settings System", which will allow other classes in the package to interact with it.
  1. path: where your data will be stored
  2. defaultSettings: the default version of the settings object.